wilfredgithuka/zesta2/README.md

 control of the specs and most important, the design.
 Also I will add some culture to the charger to make it more Kenyan.
 The charger shall still be housed in a zesta jam can.

-The device shall have an input of AC 240V and output a clean regulated DC 19.5V
+## Main Objective

-The main objective from this project is to understand how Swiched Mode Power Supply devices work.
+Learn and understand how Switched Mode Power Supplies (SMPS) work.

-Zesta系列是一个改变笔记本电脑充电器外观的项目黑盒设计更具吸引力。Zesta2是第一个Zesta项目的改进。这将是一个完整的
-从头开电脑电源模块。我目前使用的Zesta项目但由于这些零件不是我自己做的，所以我面临着很多限制。

-这样做的结果仅仅是为了让我自己的电源/笔记本电脑充电器从头开始。我会在规范的控制，最重要的是设计。另外，我会在

-充电器使它更肯尼亚的文化。充电器仍应装在Zesta果酱罐中。该装置的输入电压应为240V，输出电压应为19.5V的干净调节直流电。

-本项目的主要目标是了解开关电源设备的工作原理。
+## What is a Switched Mode Power Supply?

+Preety much all latops come with an extra device called a charger.
+Its main function is to supply power to charge the laptop's battery.

+To do this it converts the mains 240V AC to 19V DC which the laptop requires.
+This conversion is a combination of the following steps:

+* Input - 240V(AC)
+* Rectification and Filtering - High Voltage DC
+* Transformation - AC
+* Rectification and Filtering - 19V DC

-## Tools 工具
+## Specs

-* Fritzing - PCB Design tool 12MB [yay -S fritzing]
+* Input: AC 240V
+* Output: DC 19.5V
+* Power: 120W
+* Frequency: 60Hz

-## Materials 材料
+## Proposed Features

-* (Will be added soon)
+* I2C Interface
+* USB 3.0 Interface
+* Opensource
+* Raspberry Pi Controller
+* Microcontroller controlled power supply
+* Dashboard for online/offline monitoring

-## Safety First 安全知识
+## Safety First

-* This circuit Involves in operating  High voltage AC it is lethal, Handle with extreme care
+* High voltage AC it is lethal.
-* Make the Flyback transformer as your requirement or get a ready made one.
-* If you are construct your own Flyback transformer, then check the operation of the device before fetch into circuit.
-* Again, All stages in SMPS circuit involved in operation of High voltage either AC or DC, Handle with extreme care     and protections.
+* All stages in SMPS circuit have High voltage AC/DC, Handle with extreme care.
+* Do not attemp to remake this project if you are not qualified to do so.

-## Circuit Diagram 电路
+## Circuit Diagram

 ![circuit-diagram]( http://www.theorycircuit.com/wp-content/uploads/2017/08/smps-circuit-diagram-12v-1a-tny267.png)

-## Features 特点

-* Efficient power supply system
-* Power consumption can be controlled my a microprocessor

-## Specs 规范

-Input 240V AC @60hz
-Output 19.5V DC
-Power 120W
-Frequency 60Hz

-### Standard Liner Power Supply Design

-* Input AC
-* Transformer
-* Rectification
-* Filtering
-* Regulation
-* Output DC

 ## References

 * [LearnAboutElectronics](http://www.learnabout-electronics.org/PSU/psu30.php)
 * [ElectronicsTutorials](https://www.electronics-tutorials.ws/power/switch-mode-power-supply.html)
 * [HardwareSecrets](https://www.hardwaresecrets.com/anatomy-of-switching-power-supplies/)